-Adam Howard, a career member of the Senior Executive Service, is the Director of the Office of the Historian (OH) at the Foreign Service Institute of the U.S. Department of State.
-The Office publishes the congressionally-mandated Foreign Relations of the United States (FRUS) series, the official documentary history of U.S. foreign relations, and prepares historical studies on U.S. diplomacy, foreign affairs matters, and institutional history for use by policymakers.
-Office historians teach historical components for Department and interagency personnel as well as work closely with other federal government history offices, the academic historical community, and specialists across the globe.
+Adam Howard is The Historian for the U.S. Department of State and the Director of the Department’s Office of the Historian.
+He is responsible for the publication of the congressionally-mandated Foreign Relations of the United States (FRUS) series, the official documentary history of U.S. foreign relations, and the preparation of historical studies on U.S. foreign affairs and institutional history for use by policymakers.

-Previously, Dr. Howard served from 2012-2019 in OH as the General Editor of the FRUS series, supervising the research, compilation, declassification, editing, and publishing of nearly 100 FRUS volumes during his tenure.
-Prior to that, he served from 2009-2012 as OH’s Chief of the Middle East and Asia division, supervising the production of FRUS volumes covering those two geographic regions.
+Previously, Dr. Howard served from 2012-2019 as the General Editor of the FRUS series, supervising the research, compilation, declassification, editing, and publishing of nearly 100 FRUS volumes during his tenure.

 Prior to joining the Department of State, he earned a Ph.D. in U.S. history from the University of Florida.
 He is the author of the book, Sewing the Fabric of Statehood: Garment Unions, American Labor, and the Establishment of the State of Israel (University of Illinois Press, 2017).